On the Notion of Equal Figures in Euclid: Similar triangles and proportion

 {\em Proof}.
 Since proportionality is defined up to congruence, we may assume without loss of generality that the two right triangles $ABC$ and $aBc$ have their right angle at $B$ in common, and $a$ lies on ray $BA$ and $c$ lies on ray $BC$.
 Then by the definition of proportionality, $AC$ is parallel to $ac$ (or coincident).
 Then the corresponding angles are either identical, or are corresponding angles of the traversals $BA$ and $BC$ or the parallel lines $AC$ and $ac$.
 Hence the corresponding angles are equal.
 That completes the proof of the lemma.

 The following theorem was named by Bernays in his Supplement II to \cite{hilbert1899}.

-\begin{theorem}[fundamental theorem of proportion] If two parallels delineate the segments $AC$ and $ac$ on one side of an angle and $AB$, $Ab$ on the other side of the angle, then $AB:Ab = AC:Ac$. \end{theorem}
+\begin{theorem}[fundamental theorem of proportion] If two parallels delineate the segments $AC$ and $Ac$ on one side of an angle and $AB$, $Ab$ on the other side of the angle, then $AB:Ab = AC:Ac$. \end{theorem}

+This theorem will be proved in \S\ref{section:kupffer}.
 Fig.~\ref{figure:proportion1} illustrates the fundamental theorem.
 In the figure, $AD = AC$ and $Ad = Ac$.
 Modulo the interchange theorem, we could write the conclusion $AB:AC = Ab:Ac$, which is equivalent to $DC \ || \ dc$ in the figure, by the definition of proportionality, where

 The figure makes it clear that the fundamental theorem is a consequence of Desargues's theorem.
 Whether it implies Desargues's theorem in some simple way we do not know.
 Bernays proved it by much more elementary means, discussed in \S\ref{section:kupffer}.